chatox/networks-science-course/practicum/as02_distances_diameter.md

 1. Your conclusion (1-2 paragraphs) comparing the two distance histograms

 The report should end with the following statement: **We hereby declare that, except for the code provided by the course instructors, all of our code, report, and figures were produced by ourselves.**

+## Visualizing the matrix

+Your report should include the matrix of distances for *Les Misérables* only.

+Option 1: print it in the notebook, then copy it from there and paste it in your report.

+Option 2: export it to a .txt file, open it with a text editor, and copy it from there, then paste it in your report.

+If you use options 1 or 2, shrink the font size so it fits in a page: do not use a low-quality or poorly cropped screenshot.
+Make sure there is something that can be seen in the matrix.
+If numbers cannot be read, try other font faces, or replace the numbers by colors, or replace zeroes by blanks, or somehow make sure at least something about the distance matrix is understandable, even if not perfectly readable.

+Option 3: use `plt.imshow(matrix)` and `plt.colorbar()` to generate a visual representation of the matrix.
+Ensure the figure size is large enough so it looks nicely in your report.
+See the [imshow documentation](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.imshow.html).